Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/upgrade_resources/guide.en-gb.md

 - Access to the [OVHcloud Control Panel](/links/manager)

 ## Instructions

-Our VPS services offer flexibility, reliability, and performance for a variety of hosting needs.
-You can proceed with upgrading your RAM, vCPU, or storage in the [OVHcloud Control Panel](/links/manager).

 Log in to the [OVHcloud Control Panel](/links/manager), go to the `Bare Metal Cloud`{.action} section and select your server from `Virtual private servers`{.action}.